pulp/pulp_docker/docs/workflows/sync.rst

 ---------------

 Creating a remote object informs Pulp about an external content source.
-In this case, we will be using Docker Hub, but ``pulp-docker`` remotes can be anything that implements the registry API, including `quay`, `google container registry`, or even another instance of Pulp.
+In this case, we will be using Docker Hub, but ``pulp-container`` remotes can be anything that implements the registry API, including `quay`, `google container registry`, or even another instance of Pulp.

 .. literalinclude:: ../_scripts/remote.sh